mansiupadhaya/compTIA-securityplus-labs/Lab-1.1.6-Perform-System-Configuration-Gap-Analysis.md

 security baseline using Policy Analyser in order to assess compliance and perform a gap analysis of the system's current configurations.

+This activity is designed to test your understanding of and ability to apply content examples in the following CompTIA Security+ objectives:

+* 1.2 Summarize fundamental security concepts
+* 3.2 Given a scenario, apply security principles to secure enterprise infrastructure
+* 4.1 Given a scenario, apply common security techniques to computing resources
+* 4.4 Explain security alerting and monitoring concepts and tools
+* 5.1 Summarize elements of effective security governance

 ### Overview
 In this lab, I used Microsoft's Policy Analyser to compare the live system configuration of a Windows Server 2019 VM against a predefined security baseline.
 This exercise focused on recognising